rohan-paul/Awesome-JavaScript-Interviews/React/Hooks/useState-replace-componentWillReceiveProps-getDerivedStateFromProps.md

 **The initial value will be assigned only on the initial render (if it’s a function, it will be executed only on the initial render).**

-**In subsequent renders (due to a change of state in the component or a parent component), the argument of the useState hook will be ignored and the current value will be retrieved.
+**In subsequent renders (due to a change of state in the component or a parent component), the argument of the useState hook will be ignored and the current value of the state will be retrieved.
 It is important to keep this in mind because, for example, if you want to update the state based on the new properties the component receives:**

 ```js
 const Message = props => {